Nobel-Justin/Oviz-Bio-demo/SV_Read_Support/markdown/SV_Read_Support-Manual.markdown

 - **Tooltips**
   Tooltips will show necessary information of object that the mouse points to.
+  + __*Read*__: Current read and its paired read will be enhanced.
+Information to show: read id, read offset, wheather this read or its paired read is split read and reversed, attached barcode if applicable.
+If the read body is clicked, floating box contained above information will appear, users can select, copy, and paste the text they desire.
   + __*Gene Transcript*__: Transcript name, transcript start position, and transcript end position.

 - **Download**
   One SVG file will be generated when the '**Download**' button is clicked.
 Two themes are supplied: the default theme with dark background and the light theme with white backgroud.
 To use the light theme, please click the '**Light Theme**' button.

 # Sidebar Functions
 The sidebar provides diverse options to fine-tune the display, such as manage files, reset color, select SV event, and so on.